runrig-coop/the-runrig-plan/roadmap-2024.md

 This roadmap is being presented in order to provide a more intentional, structured exposition of Runrig's short and long term goals.
 It is not, however, meant to be a static declaration of Runrig's purpose or motivations.
-It's a starting point, not just for this year as a whole but for each time we come together in community, and only for as long as we collectively choose not to plot another course.
+It's a starting point, not just for the year 2024 but for each and every time we come together in community, and only for as long as we collectively choose not to plot another course.